Please reach us at admin@southcoastbb.com.au if you cannot find an answer to your question.

 It’s important to know that unregistered bookkeepers aren’t legally allowed to provide BAS-related services, calculate or advise on GST, or handle payroll and superannuation compliance.
 Using a registered BAS agent ensures your records are accurate, compliant, and your business is protected under the Code of Professional Conduct.

-A bookkeeper focuses on the day-to-day financial operations — keeping transactions accurate, reconciled, and up to date so you always know where your business stands.
+A bookkeeper handles the day to day financial operations — keeping your transactions accurate, reconciled and up to date so you always know where your business stands.

-An accountant focuses on strategic and statutory work, such as tax planning, compliance, and end-of-year financial reporting.
+An accountant focuses on tax planning, end of year reporting and the bigger financial picture.

 Yes — software transitions are something I help with often.
 I’ll make sure your data is transferred accurately, that your chart of accounts and settings are configured correctly, and that you feel confident using the new system.